ahungry/cl-protobufs/cl-protobufs.rst

 Lisp ``member`` types.
 The return value is the model rooted at ``proto:protobuf``.

-*name* and *package* can be supplied to give the Protobufs name and *package.  lisp-package* can be supplied to give the name of the Lisp *package, if it is different from *package*.
+*name* and *package* can be supplied to give the Protobufs name and package. *lisp-package* can be supplied to give the name of the Lisp package, if it is different from *package*.
+(Note that you should still use ``in-package`` at the top of .lisp files, and it should match the value of *lisp-package*.)

 *slot-filter*, *type-filter*, *enum-filter* and *value-filter* are filtering functions that can be used to weed out things from the Lisp